hvester/EndpointBuilder/README.md

 ...
 ````

-`path` should follow the format that is supported by [ASP.NET Core Routing](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-5.0).
-Path parameters can be extracted using the standard ASP.NET Core route template format, such as `"/hello/{name:alpha}"`, and then creating input handler for the path parameter `fromPath<string> "name"`, but there is a better way...
+`path` argument should follow the format that is supported by [ASP.NET Core Routing](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-5.0).
+Path parameters can be extracted using the standard ASP.NET Core route template format, such as `"/hello/{name:alpha}"`, and then corrsponding input handler can be created for the path parameter `fromPath<string> "name"`, but there is a better way...

-`routef` can be used for defining a route with a path parameter and creating the path parameter at the same time:
+To define a route with a path parameter and a corresponding handler input at once `routef` function can be used:
 ```fsharp
 routef "/test/{name:%s}" (fun nameFromPath ->
     handler {